Tanyash04/RoboSort/README.md

 # RoboSort

-Based on the repository’s current structure and contents, here’s a more comprehensive README.md file for RoboSort:

----

-# RoboSort

 RoboSort is an integrated robotic sorting system that leverages machine learning and automation to identify, classify, and sort objects in real time.
 By combining a Convolutional Neural Network (CNN) model with robotic control scripts and a web-based dashboard, RoboSort aims to streamline sorting tasks in both simulated and real-world environments.

 ## Project Structure